viperleed/viperleed/doc/content/calc/parameters/tl_ignore_checksum.rst

 Changelog
 ---------

-.. versionchanged:: TensErLEED 0.11.0
+.. versionchanged:: 0.11.0
-   Change default value from True to False.
+   Changed the default value from True to False.